 Court procedure for NYS family offenses is found in the Family Court Act (FCT) § 812.
 Family Court and criminal courts have concurrent jurisdiction.
 Victims may proceed in either or both courts.

-Family court’s objective is to stop the violence, protect the victims and offer rehabilitation services to the parties.
-Criminal court’s objective is to stop the violence, protect the victims and punish the offender.
+The family court’s objective is to stop the violence, protect the victims and offer rehabilitation services to the parties.
+The criminal court’s objective is to stop the violence, protect the victims and punish the offender.

 The duration of a Family Court Order of Protection is a maximum of 2 years unless the court finds Aggravating Circumstances.
 Aggravating Circumstances can extend the order to 5 years.